Lucas v. South Carolina Coastal Council: Opinion of the Court

-Kennedy's Concurrence
+Concurrence

-Kennedy, J., concurring.
-The determination of no value must be considered with reference to the owner's reasonable, investment-backed expectations.
+Justice Kennedy concurred in the judgement, finding that the determination of no value must be considered with reference to the owner's reasonable, investment-backed expectations.
 Justice Kennedy also expressed concern with the idea that state regulation could go no further than duplicating the common law of nuisance without exposing itself to the challenge of categorical taking, as some fragile lands might prevent such public concern that the state can go further in regulating development than the common law of nuisance might otherwise permit.

 Dissents

-Blackmun, J., dissenting.
-The court should not have granted certiorari to hear this case and it ignores its jurisdictional limits, remakes its traditional rules of review and created simultaneously a new categorical rule and an exception.
+Justice Blackmun dissented and argued that the court should not have granted certiorari to hear this case and it ignores its jurisdictional limits, remakes its traditional rules of review and created simultaneously a new categorical rule and an exception.
 There could never be a total loss because the owner can still enjoy other attributes of ownership such as right to exclude others, picnic, swim, camp in a tent or live on the property in a movable trailer.
 Additionally, state courts historically have been less likely to find that government action constituted a taking when the affected land is undeveloped.
 Neither is there a Common Law limit on the state's power to regulate harmful uses even to the point of destroying all economic value.

-Stevens, J., dissenting.
-The categorical rule created by the court is unsound and an unwise addition to the law of takings.
+Justice Stevens also dissented and stated that the categorical rule created by the court is unsound and an unwise addition to the law of takings.
 In the past the court had worked at rejecting an absolute formula for determining a taking and have frequently in the past held a law that renders property valueless may not constitute a taking.
 The new rule created by the court is arbitrary because a landowner whose property is diminished in value 95% recovers nothing while an owner whose property is diminished 100% recovers the land's full value.

-Souter's statement
+Statement

-In an unusual filing, Justice Souter, a former state supreme court justice (in New Hampshire), wrote a statement in which he neither joined the majority or dissented and said the case should be dismissed on procedural grounds.
+In an unusual filing, Justice Souter wrote a statement in which he neither joined the majority or dissented and said the case should be dismissed on procedural grounds.
 He wrote, "The case should have been dismissed as improperly granted, as the decision of the trial court that a total taking had occurred is highly questionable on the basis of the facts presented" because "The petition for review was granted on the assumption that the state [of South Carolina], by regulation, had deprived the owner of his entire economic interest in the subject property.
 Such was the state trial court's conclusion, which the state supreme court did not review."

-Result

-Judgment/disposition

-Judgment reversed and cause remanded for determination of whether regulation could be enacted under state nuisance law.

-Subsequent history
+Aftermath

+The case is known for establishing the modern "total takings" test.

 On remand at the South Carolina Supreme Court, the court granted the parties leave to amend their pleadings to determine what the actual damages were.